clj-kondo/clj-kondo/doc/config.md

 - project config: a `config.edn` file in the `.clj-kondo` directory (see [project setup](../README.md#project-setup))
 - `:config-paths` in project `config.edn`: a list of directories that provide additional config
-- a command line `--config` file or EDN arguments
+- command line `--config` file or EDN arguments
 - namespace local config using `:clj-kondo/config` metadata in the namespace form

 The configurations are merged in the following order, where a later config overrides an earlier config:

 - home dir config
 - `:config-paths` in project config
-- project config: `config.edn`
+- project config
-- command line `--config` args
+- command line config
 - namespace local config

 The `^:replace` metadata hint can be used to replace parts or all of the configuration instead of merging with previous ones.
 The home dir config is implicitly part of `:config-paths`.
 To opt out of merging with home dir config use `:config-paths ^:replace []` in your project config.

 Note that namespace local config must always be quoted: `{:clj-kondo/config '{:linters ...}}` and quotes should not appear inside the config.